jangidkhushi/readme.io/README.md

-# My name is Khushi Jangid.
+- My name is Khushi Jangid.
+- I am a freshman in IGDTUW, Kashmere Gate
+-